kangminsukdotcom/blog/content/info/_index.md

 weight: 1
 ---
 About myself:
+- I work with my wife to publish a podcast, write books, and host workshops.
+We found a two-person publishing house called [Jagunbae](https://en.jagunbae.com/), which means "a small ship" in Korean.
-- My wife and I own a small vegan sandwich shop called [CHEESYLAZY](https://cheesylazy.com/) in Jeju, South Korea.
-We also run a podcast, publish ebooks, and host workshops.
-Our goal is to be first-class content creators while maintaining the restaurant "too small to fail."
+- From 2022 to 2023, for 18 months, My wife and I ran a vegan sandwich shop called CHEESYLAZY in Jeju, South Korea.
 - I'm passionate about writing, programming, and baking.
 I'm inspired by those who send unique messages through their creations.
-I'd like my blog, sandwich, and (someday) software, to embody my authentic philosophy of life.
+I'd like my blog, bread, and (someday) software, to embody my authentic philosophy of life.
 - I was born in Korea, but I lived two years in China (middle school) and eight years in the US (high school & college).

 ---